 What is Systematic Transfer Plan or STP in mutual funds?
 How it works?

+What is Systematic Transfer Plan or STP in mutual funds?
+How it works?1 min read .
+02:55 PM IST

 An STP or Systematic Transfer Plan is a plan where investors allow a mutual fund to periodically switch or redeem a certain amount or certain units from one scheme and invest in another scheme of the same mutual fund house.
 Thus at regular intervals an amount or number of units you choose is transferred from one mutual fund scheme to another of your choice.
 This facility thus helps in deploying funds at regular intervals.